wofsauge/IsaacDocs/docs/xml/recipes.md

 # File "recipes.xml"
 [ ](#){: .rep .tooltip .badge }

-Stores permenant recipes for Bag of Crafting that are not affected by per-run randomisation.
+Stores permenant recipes for Bag of Crafting that are not affected by per-run randomization.

 **Resource-Folder**{: .xmlInfo }: Using this file in a resource folder of a mod is not tested yet.